 STRATEGY OF PORTFOLIO SELECTION.
 The Trust seeks to achieve its objectives by investing in a portfolio of the common stock of closed-end investment companies whose portfolios consist primarily of municipal bonds (the "Municipal Funds").
 As used herein, the term "Securities" means the shares of the Municipal Funds initially deposited in the Trust and contracts and funds for the purchase of such securities, and any additional securities acquired and held by the Trust pursuant to the provisions of the Trust Agreement.
+Under normal circumstances, the Trust will invest substantially all of its assets in closed-end investment companies having policies to invest, under normal circumstances, at least 80% of the value of their assets in investments the income from which is exempt, as applicable, from federal income tax or from both federal and state income tax; or to invest, under normal circumstances, their assets so that at least 80% of the income that they distribute will be exempt, as applicable, from federal income tax or from both federal and state income tax.
+As a result, it is expected that under normal circumstances, at least 80% of the Trust's net assets will be indirectly invested in municipal bonds.
+The Sponsor used no maturity or credit quality policies in selecting Securities for the Trust.

 DESCRIPTION OF PORTFOLIO.
-The portfolio of the Trust contains 20 issues of common stock of closed-end investment companies.
+The portfolio of the Trust contains 19 issues of common stock of closed-end investment companies.
 100% of the issues are initially represented by the Sponsor's contracts to purchase such Securities.